Udinese Calcio

 The performance of Udinese in the Italian football league structure since the first season of a unified Serie A (1929/30).

 Udinese Calcio (/it/; "Udinese Football") is a professional football club based in Udine, Friuli-Venezia Giulia, Italy.
-The team currently competes in the Serie A, the first tier of Italian football.
+The team currently competes in Serie A, the first tier of Italian football.
 It was founded on 30 November 1896 as a sports club, and on 5 July 1911 as a football club.

-The traditional team home kit is black and white striped shirt, black shorts, and white socks.
+Traditionally, the team's home kit consists of a black and white striped shirt, black shorts, and white socks.
 The club broadcasts on channel 110 (Udinese Channel) on digital terrestrial television in the north-east of Italy.
 It has many fans in Friuli and the surrounding areas.

 History

 Foundation and early years

-Udinese Calcio was established in 1896 as part of the Società Udinese di Ginnastica e Scherma, (Udinese Society of Gymnastics and Fencing).
+Udinese was established in 1896 as part of the Società Udinese di Ginnastica e Scherma, (Udinese Society of Gymnastics and Fencing).
 In its inaugural year, the club won the Torneo FNGI in Treviso beating Ferrara 2–0; however, this title is not recognised as official.

 On 5 July 1911, some gymnasts of Udinese, headed by Luigi Dal Dan, founded the A.C.
 Udinese, which joined the FIGC.
 The new side made its debut in a friendly match against Juventus, and won 6–0.

 It was only in 1912–13 that Udinese first took part in an official FIGC championship.
 In that year they enrolled in the Campionato Veneto di Promozione, which consisted of just three teams (the others were Petrarca and Padova).
 With two victories against Padova (3–1 and 5–0), Udinese finished the tournament in second place behind Petrarca and were promoted to first-level Prima Categoria.
 In Prima Categoria, Udinese failed to reach the national stage, always knocked out in the Eliminatoria Veneta.